cjfloss/envelope/README.md

 In elementary OS, Envelope is known as Budget.

-# Installation & Licensing
+# Licensing

-Please consult the INSTALL and COPYING files for more information.
+Please consult the LICENCE.md file for more information.